CatLoves/DIY_Deep_Learning/README.md

 <img src="./data/Figs/logo5.jpg" alt="drawing"/>

-DIY(Do it youself) Deep Learning is a python package for our own deep learning framework using pure Numpy, with the following highlights:
+DIY(Do it youself) Deep Learning is a python package for our own deep learning framework using pure Numpy, highlights are:
 - **Education focus**: Main purpose of this package is obtaining deep understanding of modern deep learning frameworks like Tensorflow and PyTorch, so we will implement most of deep learning functions on our own, like convolution, batch normalization, dropout, etc
 - **High speed**: GPU acceleration is used to speed up our code, [GPU Python](https://developer.nvidia.com/how-to-cuda-python) and [CuPy](https://github.com/cupy/cupy) make our package comparablely fast as  PyTorch
 - **High reliability**: All important functions come with a unit test, corner cases are considered to ensure high reliability